 "The ChatGPT moment for physical AI is here," Nvidia CEO Jensen Huang said in a statement.
 "When machines begin to understand, reason, and act in the real world."
 During his keynote on Monday, Huang explained the architecture more directly: "Not only does Alpamayo take sensor input and activate steering wheel, brakes and acceleration, it also reasons about what action is about to take.
 It tells you what action is going to take, the reasons by which it came about that action.
 And then, of course, the trajectory."

 What makes this genuinely different is that the model can solve problems it's never encountered before.
 It doesn't need 10 million examples of traffic light failures to know how to handle one.
 Instead, it reasons through the scenario using the same kind of step-by-step logic humans use.
-Ali Kani, vice president of automotive, explained it during a press briefing: "It does this by breaking down problems into steps, reasoning through every possibility, and then selecting the safest path."
+Ali Kani, Nvidia's vice president of automotive, explained it during a press briefing: "It does this by breaking down problems into steps, reasoning through every possibility, and then selecting the safest path."